Symmetry-breaking, motion and bistability of active drops through polarization-surface coupling: Phase diagram of active drops: Motility and drop splitting

-Fig.~\ref{Fig:phase-diag}(a) summarizes the role of active stress and PS coupling for drop motility and morphology.
-Without PS coupling, \textit{uniformly polarized} drops remain at rest at any active stress, however, deform according to the stress-type [orange region in Fig.~\ref{Fig:phase-diag}(a)].
-Passive drops ($c\lowt{a}=0$) always rest and change their polarization state with increasing PS coupling: From uniformly polarized, to a \textit{boundary aster} state with a half aster-like defect at the contact line [light blue region in Fig.~\ref{Fig:phase-diag}(a)] to a radial-symmetric \textit{central aster} state with outward pointing polarization [red region in Fig.~\ref{Fig:phase-diag}(a) and (f)].
-The transition results from an increasing dominance of the energy gain due to PS coupling over the energy loss due to a nematic defect in the bulk, i.e.\ $f\lowt{coupl}$ outweights $f\lowt{el}$.
-This sequence is also essential in the active case ($c\lowt{a}\neq 0$).
-At weak PS coupling a back-forth symmetry breaking in drop shape and polarization occurs and drops steadily move [dark blue region in Fig.~\ref{Fig:phase-diag}(a)].
+Figure \ref{Fig:phase-diag}(a) presents a morphological phase diagram obtained by direct time simulations as described in the appendix.
+It summarizes the role of active stress and PS coupling for drop motility and morphology for a constant imposed elastic stress.
+Without PS coupling [($c\lowt{hpa}=0$, orange region at bottom of Fig.~\ref{Fig:phase-diag}(a)], drops polarize uniformly, avoiding any defect structures in the bulk.
+These \textit{uniformly polarized} drops remain at rest not only in the passive case but also at any active stress since they do not develop a back-forth asymmetry with respect to the (nematic) active stress.
+Nevertheless, the drop shape adapts to the active stress-type.
+Increasing the PS coupling, the drop behavior becomes more complex.
+Passive drops ($c\lowt{a}=0$) are necessarily always at rest but change their polarization state: From uniformly polarized, to a \textit{boundary aster} state with a half aster-like defect at the contact line [light blue region in Fig.~\ref{Fig:phase-diag}(a)] to a completely radially symmetric \textit{central aster} state with outward pointing polarization [red region in Fig.~\ref{Fig:phase-diag}(a) and example profile in Fig.~\ref{Fig:phase-diag}(f)].
+The transition results from an increasing dominance of the energy gain due to PS coupling over the elastic energy cost due to a nematic defect in the bulk, i.e., $f\lowt{coupl}$ dominates $f\lowt{el}$.
+The described sequence of structural changes is also essential in the active case ($c\lowt{a}\neq 0$): At weak PS coupling, the back-forth symmetry in drop shape and polarization is broken resulting in steadily moving drops [dark blue region in Fig.~\ref{Fig:phase-diag}(a) and profiles in Fig.~\ref{Fig:phase-diag}(d) and (e)].
+With active contractility the drop contracts along the direction of its net polarization and the back-forth asymmetry in the polarization translates into steady drop motion.
+The defect is located at the trailing edge of the drop [see \ref{Fig:phase-diag}(d)], consistent with results of fully 3D hydrodynamic models \cite{TTMC2015nc} and the planar case \cite{MWP2015jotrsi,TMC2012potnaos}.
+In contrast, an active extensile stress elongates the drop in the direction of its net polarization.
+Transiently, liquid is locally accumulated near the defect before the energetic cost of surface and elastic energy reorients the polarization field and forms a steadily moving drop as shown in Fig.~\ref{Fig:phase-diag}(e).
+Here the advancing drop edge coincides with the location of the defect.
+For contractile active stress the above described mechanism of structural polarity and onset of motion is illustrated in Fig.~\ref{Fig:sketch}.
+At strong PS coupling, a large active stress overcomes the stabilizing effect of surface tension and large drops split into smaller ones [yellow region in Fig.~\ref{Fig:phase-diag}(a)].
+Subsequently, splitting continues until surface tension dominates.
+The result are ensembles of smaller steadily moving drops [see snapshots in Fig.~\ref{Fig:phase-diag}~(b) and (c)].
+A phase diagram for smaller droplets is shown and discussed in the appendix (Fig.~\ref{Fig:phase-diag-app}).
+Then, for instance, the transition to droplet splitting occurs at larger active stress because the destabilizing active bulk flow is weaker than the stabilizing surface tension that becomes more dominant for smaller drops.